wp-plugins/codepeople-post-map/readme.txt

 To insert the maps as widget on sidebars, go to the menu option "Appearance / Widgets", and drag the "CP Google Maps" widget to the sidebar.

-It is possible define, for each map on sidebar, the categories IDs to display (optional attribute), and the height of map.
-The map's width is set to the 100% of sidebar.
+It is possible define, for each map on sidebar, all attributes available with the format attr="value".
+The map's width is set to the 100% of sidebar by default.

 == Frequently Asked Questions ==